Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 Cowboy*: A horseback rider with a steed that they share an almost supernaturally close bond with.
 (EOH, p.
 18)

 Crazy: A psychically enhanced super-soldier - incredibly fast, pretty strong and tough, and completely insane.
-Can go berserk ("losing it") at will, becoming even stronger and faster.
+Can go nuts ("Losing It") at will, becoming even stronger and faster.
 (TLPG, p.
 24)

 • Crazy "sub-classes" are represented via Iconic Edges.
 From LoaTI: Ultra-Crazies are more powerful but dependent on a totem.
+From TotDF: Wired Gunslingers are deadly shooters when Losing It.
+From Europa: Ecto-Travellers have astral flesh, Kinesis Machines gain Eruptor-like blasts, Psynetics are amazing psychics.
 Homebrew: Ninja Crazies keep control via meditation.

 Cyber-Doc*: A brilliant medical professional with training in both biology and technology (like the Body-Fixer, above).
 The Cyber-Doc excels at fixing and installing cybernetics, but is also decent at patching people up.
 (TLPG, p.
 43)